dylanpieper/batchLLM/readme.md

   batchLLM(
     df = beliefs,
     col = statement,
-    prompt = "Classify the sentiment using one word: positive, negative, or neutral", LLM = config$LLM,
+    prompt = "classify as a fact or misinformation in one word", LLM = config$LLM,
     model = config$model,
     batch_delay = "1min",